Russelgon/UMoneyTest/README.md

 ---
 UMoneyTest is a system for a base test of some features in yooumoney.ru

 That project were made just like an example of methods that i know how to use in selenium.
-The main goal is to get a litle chance for a work in your company, at least i am extraodinary and hard working student that can always learn to upgrade my kwnoladge.
+The main goal is to get a little chance for a work in your company.

 ---
 ### 📝 Check-List 📝